xrdocs/design/_blogs/2019-11-01-converged-sdn-transport-hld.md

 _High scale topology_

 ### Collapsed Digital PIC and SUP Uplink Connectivity
 This design for smaller deployments connects both the downstream Digital PIC connections and uplinks on the same CIN core device.
 If there is enough physical port availability and future growth does not dictate capacity beyond these nodes this design can be used.
 This design still provides full redundancy and the ability to connect RPDs to any cBR-8.
+Care should be taken to ensure traffic between the DPIC and RPD does not traverse the SUP uplink interfaces.

 ![](http://xrdocs.io/design/images/cmf-hld/cmf-cmf-rphy-topology-small.png)
 _Collapsed cBR-8 uplink and Digital PIC connectivity_